siyoell12/airdrop-auto-reminder/README.md

 The login credentials are purely for simulation purposes and are not connected to any real authentication system.
 Use this app for educational or personal automation only.

 💡 Credits
-Developed by DEASAPUTRA12 – For the true Airdrop Hunter community!
+Developed by DEASAPUTRA – For the true Airdrop Hunter community!
 ASCII Art & Terminal UX are optimized for a more enjoyable experience.